Back to Resources

 Health Insurance

-Health insurance is mandatory in the UAE.
+Health insurance is mandatory in the UAE (Source: UAE Government).
 Your company must provide insurance for you (as an employee or investor visa holder).
+If you are setting up your own company, this means you are responsible for arranging your own coverage.

 Enhanced plans with wider hospital access, lower deductibles, and dental or optical coverage cost AED 5,000 to AED 15,000 per year (AED 420 to AED 1,250 per month).